mockk/mockk/README.md

 ### Verification order

-`verifyAll` verifies that all calls happened without checking its order.
+* `verifyAll` verifies that all calls happened without checking their order.
-`verifySequence` verifies that the exact sequence happened and `verifyOrder` that calls happened in order.
+* `verifySequence` verifies that the calls happened in a specified sequence.
+* `verifyOrder` verifies that calls happened in a specific order.
-`wasNot Called` verifies that mock or list of mocks was not called at all.
+* `wasNot Called` verifies that the mock or the list of mocks was not called at all.

 ```kotlin
 class MockedClass {